FluffyRudy/practice-problems/README.md

 # Practice Problems

 Welcome to the Practice Problems repository!
-This repository contains a collection of coding problems for you to solve and test your programming skills.
+This repository contains a collection of basic coding problems for you to solve and test your programming skills.

 ## Getting Started